toolion/Dragonfly/README.md

 # Dragonfly

 #### SEAMS 2019 artifact
-Dragonfly simulates the self-adaptive drone's behaviour with and without a wrapper solution during its flight from a source to a target hospital.
+Dragonfly simulates the self-adaptive drone's behaviour with and without a wrapper solution during its flight from a source to a target chargeStation.

 ## Summary
 This repository contains all resources from Dragonfly, submitted to Artifacts track at SEAMS 2019.
 It consists of an executable simulator for self-adaptive drones, its source code and a demonstration video.
 This text provides instructions on how to use the simulator.